Insights into the structure and kinematics of a Milky Way-like galaxy: Galactic disc

 In Figure~\ref{fig:1d velocity res - gaia stars and gas}, we present the heliocentric velocity residuals, \(\Delta(-V_\phi)\) and \(\Delta V_R\), for the data from the \textit{Gaia} DR3 study by \cite{khanna2023measuring} (top), alongside our model's stellar (middle) and gaseous (bottom) components within the mid-plane (|\(z\)| < 0.25 kpc).
-On the \textit{Gaia} data maps we include the spiral arm tracks from \cite{reid19}, and in the simulation panels, we have included the stellar and gaseous spiral arm ridges (in teal and black respectively), as identified using an unsharpening technique (see full details in Appendix~\ref{appendix: spiral ridges}).
-From this Figure, we can see that the model's gaseous spiral ridges loosely follow the tracks suggested by \cite{reid19}, and that the general trends for the stellar kinematics in our model seem to be similar to those observed by \cite{khanna2023measuring}, with both showing strong gradients in \(\Delta(-V_\phi)\) and $\Delta \mathrm{V}_{\mathrm{R}}$, albeit slightly more pronounced in the model, with magnitudes reaching as high as $15$\,km\,s$^{-1}$ and $25$\,km\,s$^{-1}$ for the tangential and radial components respectively.
-Overall, the stellar kinematics in our simulation show a relatively weak correlation with the positions of the spiral ridges (be those the gaseous or stellar arms), as none of the velocity components demonstrate a clear systematic alignment.
+Note that the stellar and gaseous panels use different colour-bar ranges to reflect their different dynamic ranges.
+On the \textit{Gaia} data maps we include the spiral arm tracks from \cite{reid19}, and in the simulation panels, we have included the stellar and gaseous spiral arm ridges (in black and grey respectively), as identified using an unsharpening technique (see full details in Appendix~\ref{appendix: spiral ridges}).
+The gaseous ridges in the simulation broadly follow the \citet{reid19} tracks, and the general trends for the stellar kinematics in our model seem to be similar to those observed by \cite{khanna2023measuring}, are qualitatively similar to the Gaia maps.
+The Sun lies near a transition between inward and outward motions in $\Delta V_R$ and in a region of moderately slower tangential velocities.
+The residual amplitudes are slightly larger in the model, reaching $\sim15$\,km\,s$^{-1}$ in $\Delta(-V_\phi)$ and $\sim25$\,km\,s$^{-1}$ in $\Delta V_R$.
+Overall, the stellar kinematics in our simulation show a relatively weak correlation with the positions of the spiral ridges: neither $\Delta(-V_\phi)$ nor $\Delta V_R$ show a systematic alignment with the stellar (black) or gaseous (grey) ridges across the map.